First in a five-part series on social media marketing for startups.

 Even though there’s tons of money being spent on social media, very few brands are assessing the opportunity properly and taking advantage of the areas of marketing leverage.
 This provides a huge opportunity for entrepreneurs and small- and medium-sized businesses to compete against incumbents.

-In the next article in this series (coming soon), we’ll look at how to design performance campaigns for social media.
+Next we look at how to design performance campaigns for social media.